Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

 Whoosh includes several mechanisms for adding character folding to an analyzer.

-The :class:`whoosh-reloaded.analysis.CharsetFilter` applies a character map to token text.
+The :class:` whoosh_reloaded.analysis.CharsetFilter` applies a character map to token text.
 For example, it will filter the tokens ``u'café', u'resumé', ...`` to ``u'cafe', u'resume', ...``.
 This is usually the method you'll want to use unless you need to use a charset to tokenize terms::